 Skills and knowledge for all subjects have been planned to be developmental, across the year groups.
-English (writing and reading sessions), maths and science lessons are used as important mediums for developing our history and geography topic knowledge as they link, wherever possible, with these topics.
+English (writing and reading sessions), maths and science lessons are used as important mediums for developing topic knowledge as they link, wherever possible, with the topics.
 This allows pupils to be immersed within topics and to explore them in greater depth.